hinter-net/hinter-docs/docs/hinter-net/quickstart.md

 You'll need their 64-character public key.

 :::tip Find Your First Peer
-If you don't know anyone to connect with, check out the **[Get Involved](./get-involved.md)** page for tips on how to find your first peers in the community.
+If you don't know anyone to connect with, check out the **[Get Involved](./get-involved.md)** page for tips on how to find your first peers.
 :::

 1.  **Open a Terminal in hinter-cline**